 Ask Daniel about: Community fundraising, champion pages, donation receipts, online gifts

 Manager of Research

 Patty joined the Chordoma Foundation in the spring of 2012.
 Her career in cancer research spans 25 years, during which time she authored more than 25 research publications.
 Most recently, she served as a research scientist and lab manager at the University of North Carolina at Chapel Hill (UNC) Lineberger Cancer Center.
-There she became involved in chordoma research through a collaboration between her lab at UNC, Duke, and the Chordoma Foundation.
-In addition to first-hand perspective as a scientist studying chordoma, Patty brings to the Foundation broad expertise in cell signaling pathways involved in cancer, and extensive lab management experience.
+There she became involved in chordoma research through a collaboration between her lab at UNC, and Duke and the Chordoma Foundation.
+In addition to first-hand perspective as a scientist studying chordoma, Patty brings to the Foundation broad expertise in cell signaling pathways involved in cancer and extensive lab management experience.
 In her role at the Foundation, Patty manages the Foundation’s biobank, cell line and animal model repositories, prizes, and research grants.
 Patty is inspired by the innovative way in which the Foundation is addressing the need for research on this rare disease, and is excited to be a part of a dynamic team.
-She is committed to the Foundation’s ultimate goal of a cure, and is hoping to finish her scientific career by being a part of something that really makes a difference.
+She is committed to the Foundation’s ultimate goal of a cure, and hopes to finish her scientific career making a difference.